 The Siltcoos River, a meandering three-mile waterway also known as the Siltcoos Canoe Trail, cuts its way through the Oregon Dunes National Recreation Area just south of Florence before it empties into the Pacific.

 The river trail reveals a vastly different world than could ever be experienced on foot.
-With no rapids, the trail draws kayakers, canoers and paddle boarders from far and wide although we had the river all to ourselves.
+With no rapids, the trail draws kayakers, canoers, and paddle boarders from far and wide although we had the river all to ourselves.
 We drift past boat houses, homes with docks, and a quaint little marina with yurt rental at the water’s edge.

 Tucked into a kayak or canoe, you mix right in with the Oregon Dunes National Recreation Area’s scenery and wildlife.
 When you’re in a kayak, you feel more like you’re a part of the river, because you’re just gliding down at the same level as all the other animals.

 Downed trees, humped rocks, and tangled limbs in the river looking like half-submerged hippos and alligators ready to take a bite out of you.
 Large, fallen trees can block the channel until cleared away by someone with a chainsaw.
-Sitka spruce trees, bend low over the water like menacing giants with their moss and fern covered branches.
+Sitka spruce trees, bend low over the water like menacing giants with their moss and fern-covered branches.

 As you approach the ocean, you may spot sea lions and harbor seals.
-If you do decide to kayak below the dam be aware of an area at the mouth of the river is restricted snowy plover habitat for the period from March 15 through September 15.
+If you do decide to kayak below the dam be aware of an area at the mouth of the river that is restricted snowy plover habitat for the period from March 15 through September 15.
 You are not able to land your kayak in the restricted area.
-On our trip we didn’t encounter any wildlife but maybe next time.
+On our trip, we didn’t encounter any wildlife but maybe next time.

 Not far downstream from the marina, after passing under a concrete Highway 101 bridge, signs of man are soon gone, and the river feels both intimate and wild.
 At the dam, you can pull your kayaks to the side and snack away.
 International Paper, which once operated a sawmill on the lake, built the dam now owned by Industrial Harbor USA.
 A fish ladder, namely for Coho salmon, operates year-round.